Skip to content

 Realising that different people relax in different ways is a good place to start.
 For some people, relaxation exercises, mindfulness or yoga are the way to go.
 For others, simply doing enjoyable activities is better – listening to a podcast or taking a stroll might be more your thing.

-We all feel overwhelmed from time to time, so here are three ways you can improve your mental wellbeing in under five minutes.
+We all feel overwhelmed from time to time, so here are five ways you can improve your mental wellbeing in under five minutes.
 Not for you?
 That's ok, we have a range of other mental wellbeing articles you can read at your leisure.

 Guided meditations are a great place to start, too.
 They are widely available online, sometimes without cost, and do the focus legwork for you if you struggle to clear your mind on your own.